Squatters Rights In New Jersey hero New Jersey

 Adverse possession laws in New Jersey guide how property disputes involving squatters are resolved.
 Knowing this framework is helpful for anyone involved in these disputes.

-Key Factors for a Successful Adverse Possession Claim
+Tips for Making a Strong Adverse Possession Claim

-- Continuous Occupation: The squatter must live there without interruption for the required time, meeting all other adverse possession requirements.
+Continuous Occupation: The squatter must live there without stopping for the stipulated amount of time and meet all other requirements for adverse occupation.

 Differentiating Between Squatters and Trespassers